ljw1004/vbspec/vb/general-concepts.md

 They cannot contain a nested class, structure, or enumerated type.

 > __Annotation__
 > These restrictions are due to the fact that types nested in generic types implicitly copy the generic parameters of their parent.
 In the case of nested classes, structures, or enumerated types, those kinds of types cannot have variance modifiers on their type parameters.
 In the case of an event declaration with a parameter list, the generated nested delegate class could have confusing errors when a type that appears to be used in an `In` position (i.e. a parameter type) is actually used in an `Out` position (i.e. the type of the event).

 A type parameter that is declared with the Out modifier is *covariant*.
-Informally, a covariant type parameter can only be used in an output position&mdash;i.e. a value that is being returned from the interface or delegate type&mdash;and cannot be used in an input position.
+Informally, a covariant type parameter can only be used in an output position -- i.e. a value that is being returned from the interface or delegate type -- and cannot be used in an input position.
 A type `T` is considered to be *valid covariantly* if:

 `T` is a class, structure, or enumerated type.